MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 \frac{\partial \rho}{\partial t} + \nabla \cdot \mathbf{j} = 0
 $$

 This looks familiar — but there's a problem.
-The expression for $$\rho$$ can be negative if the second term in Eq.
-(5) dominates the first.
+The expression for $$\rho$$ yields a negative if the second term dominates the first.
 That is:

 $$
 \rho < 0